How Search Works

 First, I needed a flexible data structure to represent various types of content.
 Think of it as a blueprint that includes fields like:

-This flexible structure allows the search to handle everything from project descriptions to social media links.
+This flexible structure allows the search to handle everything from project descriptions to social media links and blog post content.

 Step 2: Fuzzy Matching